gagolews/stringi/docs/_sources/rapi/operator_dollar.md.txt

-# operator\_dollar: C-Style Formatting with sprintf as a Binary Operator
+# operator\_dollar: C-Style Formatting with sprintf as a Binary Operator TODO: call stri\_sprintf

 ## Description